microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ![launched](../../assets/images/extend-m365-copilot-01/launched-geo.png)

-Select one of the conversation starters and it will fill your compose message box with the starter prompt, just waiting for you to hit "Enter" 'cause it's still only a your assistant and you to give the green light 🟢
+Select one of the conversation starters and it will fill your compose message box with the starter prompt, just waiting for you to hit "Enter".
+It is still only your assistant and will wait for you to take action 🟢

 Check out the demo of the game.